maxxiimo/the-front-end-manifesto/mobile-foundation.md

 3. A hybrid of 1 and 2.

 So which method should you use?
 That really depends on your clients or businesses needs.
-Asked for my preferences, personally I like to separate concerns, tend to use option three.
+As for my preferences, personally I like to separate concerns, but serve responsive designs within this separation, so I tend to use option three.
+Fortunately, I'm not alone in this thinking:

+> Now, oftentimes, people think about device detection as a "one or the other" sort of thing.
+Either you’re doing responsive design or you’re using device detection to route people to separate templates, and that you would choose one of those two options; you wouldn’t build something that uses both.
+But we’ve actually combined responsive design with server-side detection quite a bit.

+\- [Jason Grigsby – Mobile-First Responsive Design][Jason Grigsby]

 I also like responsive styles, and lots of minds are working towards improving them.
 Here are some thoughts on the matter:

 - Keep them separate and you can serve lighter, device specific stylesheet, JavaScript and images.
 This translates to less complexity and better performance.
 - As applications grow and user needs change, it might become necessary to separate mobile out completely.
 If you start out separate this transition might be easier.